THE LAST STOP DINER

 He slowed down as he got to the gas pumps, admiring an old Mustang parked there.
 It was in pretty good shape but needed a paint job and had an expired tag.
 The first car he had ever owned had been a restored ’66 Mustang, and this one looked to be the same year.

 He passed on around and between two cars parked directly out front, noticing that one of them also had an expired tag.
 Great, a town full of losers.
-As he was reaching for the door handle, he finally noticed the truck parked catty-corner to the building.
-The blue pickup with the set of antlers attached to the grill.
+As he was reaching for the door handle, he finally noticed the truck—an older, blue, Chevy pickup with a set of antlers attached to the grill—parked catty-corner to the building.

 “No way,” he exclaimed involuntarily.